Kiran1844/CSA0483-OS/README.md

 # CSA0483-OS

-1-> System call Invocation
+1-> SYSTEM CALL INVOKING:-

-   ALGORITHAMIC STEPS:
+   ALGORITHAMIC STEPS:-

  1)Include the necessary header files, such as stdio.h and unistd.h.